WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### mixOmics - Research - Software Engineering
 This projects looks to improve the mixOmics toolkit, an R package dedicated to the statistical integration of omics data sets.
 For more details see  [mixOmics project.](students-mixOmics.md)

+### schex Bioconductor - Research Software Engineering
+This project helps with understanding what could be streamlined when maintaining software packages for the popular Bioconductor community.
+For more details see [schex Bioconductor project](students-schex), the [Bioconductor Maintenance wiki](https://github.com/WEHI-ResearchComputing/bioconductor_maintenance/wiki) and the [schex Bioconductor package](https://bioconductor.org/packages/release/bioc/html/schex.html).

 ## Other documentation